Water & CO2

 Based on the goal of "Creating Forests Which Nurture Water and Life," specialists in a variety of fields who provide coaching and collaborate in Natural Water Sanctuary Initiative are invited the form which serves as an opportunity to share the newest expertise and policies for future activities.
 The forum was held nine times from 2011 to 2019.

-Suntory Mizuiku-Education Program for Nature and Water celebrates its 18th year in 2021.
-Suntory Mizuiku-Education Program for Nature and Water is a program unique to Suntory designed for the next generation to realize the beauty of nature and importance of water and the forests that nurture the groundwater and to think about what they can do to ensure there is water in the future.
+Suntory Mizuiku - Education Program for Nature and Water celebrates its 19th year in 2022.
+Suntory Mizuiku - Education Program for Nature and Water is a program unique to Suntory designed for the next generation to realize the beauty of nature and importance of water and the forests that nurture the groundwater and to think about what they can do to ensure there is water in the future.
 The program centers on two activities: Outdoor School of Forest and Water and Teaching Program at Schools.It started online in 2020.

 The Outdoor School of Forest and Water staff conduct the program together with expert instructors that play active role locally in environmental education.

 We offer study programs for students in grades 4 and 5 in elementary schools together with their teachers.
 We believe we can make a difference by teaching the cycle and importance of nature through videos and experiments so that together we can pass down water to future generations.
 The number of students participating in these programs are roughly 181,200 at approximately 2,364 schools as of 2021.
 Online classes have also started in 2020, which enable any schools to take part in all over Japan.